The Complete Valencia Spain Travel Guide for Travelers

 If you are starting to plan your trip to Valencia and want some hotel and hostel suggestions, I have included some great options at different price points in my Valencia Spain travel guide below for you to review.

-As always, don’t be afraid to expand your search to room sharing sites such as Airbnb or VRBO if you aren’t finding a hotel or hostel that meets your needs.
+As always, don’t be afraid to expand your search to room-sharing sites such as Airbnb or VRBO if you aren’t finding a hotel or hostel that meets your needs.

-Where to Eat
+Where to Eat in Valencia

-When most people plan a trip, the primary focus is one how to get there, where to stay, and what is on the list of things to see and do.
+When most people plan a trip, the primary focus is on how to get there, where to stay, and what is on the list of things to see and do.
 What many travelers neglect to plan, is where to eat when you are there.

 Granted, it is sometimes fun to be spontaneous when choosing a restaurant while traveling, and it is always smart to get recommendations when you arrive.